explaingit

 USE CASE 1

-Build a chat application where messages appear instantly without page refreshes.
+Build a real-time chat server in Go where messages appear instantly for all connected users.

 USE CASE 2